Sohamdevekar/Assignment_1_Soham/README.md

 Fix the app crashing problems.
 Created readme file and updated the app software.
 Added username and password for the login page for app.
+Adding UI to the login page for the app.